Joey Wendle Preview, Player Props: Marlins vs. Nationals

 - The 7.8 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in MLB.

-- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.92).
+- The Nationals' 4.91 team ERA ranks 27th among all MLB pitching staffs.

-- His most recent time out came on Friday against the Philadelphia Phillies, when the right-hander tossed four innings, surrendering six earned runs while allowing six hits.
+- The righty last appeared on Saturday against the Philadelphia Phillies, when he went six scoreless innings while giving up five hits.

-- The 25-year-old has an ERA of 7.00, with 8.5 strikeouts per nine innings, in five games this season.
-Opponents are hitting .209 against him.
+- In 19 games this season, the 26-year-old has a 4.56 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.